tomjoht/tomjoht.github.io/_posts/2015/2015-05-31-realizations-from-career-fair-what-i-lost.md

 I climbed up the salary ladder pretty quickly in my technical writing career.
 Due to too much drug-related activity in the Florida neighborhood we were living in, we decided to move to Utah.
 I jumped up in salary to $80k through a contract job at a government facility in Dugway, Utah.
 I also learned to supplement my income by creating WordPress websites on the side.

 We were making it okay (now with three kids).
 But somewhere in the transition from dreamy-eyed student to technical writer/family income provider, I lost something.
 I lost a certain sense of curiosity and magic about the world.
-Instead of reading Walt Whitman on the back porch steps of my dorm/house, I focused my spare time in doing more technical activities, such as learning WordPress or Madcap Flare or CSS.
+Instead of reading Walt Whitman on the back porch steps of my dorm/house, I focused my spare time in doing more technical activities, such as learning WordPress or MadCap Flare or CSS.

 In fact, today I almost never read fiction or write creatively anymore, apart from blogging.